Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Motion-Plane-Adaptive Inter Prediction

 The source pixel coordinate $\vec{p}_\text{s}$ is hereby used as an anchor for the motion plane translation.
 By inserting~\eqref{eq:mpa-motion-model} into~\eqref{eq:mpa-mvp-base}, we can solve for the required motion vector on the target motion plane as

-Thereby, the first row explains, where the candidate pixel coordinate moved by $\vec{t}_\text{s}$ on the source motion plane lies on the target motion plane, and the second row explains, where the \textit{"unmoved"} candidate pixel coordinate lies on the target motion plane.
+Thereby, the first term explains, where the candidate pixel coordinate moved by $\vec{t}_\text{s}$ on the source motion plane lies on the target motion plane, and the second term explains, where the \textit{"unmoved"} candidate pixel coordinate lies on the target motion plane.
 Fig.~\ref{fig:mpa-mvp} visualizes the general procedure of the described motion-plane-adaptive motion vector prediction (MPA-MVP) for an exemplary candidate position B1.